Condor (TV series): Development

 On May 13, 2016, it was announced that DirecTV had given the production a series order.
 Production companies involved with the series were reported to include Skydance Television and MGM Television.
 On February 6, 2017, it was announced that Jason Smilovic and Todd Katzberg would write the series.
 Smilovic would also act as showrunner and executive produce alongside Katzberg, David Ellison, Dana Goldberg, and Marcy Ross.
 On March 27, 2017, Andrew McCarthy mentioned in an interview with Parade that he would serve as an executive producer for the series and direct a few episodes.
 On April 6, 2017, it was announced that Lawrence Trilling would direct the series' first three episodes and act as an executive producer.

 On July 27, 2018, it was announced during the annual Television Critics Association's summer press tour that the series had been renewed for a second season.
-In February 2022, Epix renewed the show again for a third season.
+In February 2022, a third season was announced to be in development.